-COLOMBIA: DIVERSE WESTERN BOGOTA
+COLOMBIA: DIVERSE WESTERN BOGOTA JANUARY 17-23, 2026

-JANUARY 18-24, 2025

-Please note that this tour is part of our Colombia Trilogy, and can be taken in combination with two other tours:

-Undiscovered Eastern Colombia: Birding Secrets of the White Sands of Inirida, January 5-13, 2025

-A Birding Adventure in the Llanos of Colombia: Hato La Aurora, January 13-19, 2025
+Please note that this tour is part of our Colombia Trilogy, and it can be taken in combination with these two superb tours: Undiscovered Eastern Colombia: Birding Secrets of the White Sands of Inirida, January 2-10, 2026 Birding Adventure in Colombia's Llanos: Hato Aurora & Reserva Casanare, January 10-17, 2025

-Bogota Rail, Rallus semiplumbeus © D. Ascanio
+Bogota Rail, Rallus semiplumbeus.
+D. Ascanio ®.

-Bogotá, Colombia's capital city, located in the heart of the Eastern Andes, will be our "Base Camp" for this birding trip.
-The Bogotá area holds more bird species than most people expect.
-There are several country-endemic species and a good number of near-endemic and endemic subspecies.
+Bogotá, Colombia's capital city and its surrounding birding locations, located in the heart of Eastern Andes, will be our "Base Camp" for this birding trip.
+Bogotá surroundings hold much more bird species than most people expect, there are several country endemic species and a good number of near-endemics and endemic subspecies.

 The Andes, the largest mountain range in the world, extends from Colombia to Argentina and far east to the coast of Venezuela.
 Given the rich altitudinal ecozones, it hosts one of the most biodiverse biomes in the world.
 The tropical portion is probably the most biodiverse of all.
-Steep mountains rising from almost sea level to about 15,000 feet (or even higher) allow a mosaic of habitats difficult to match, and for that reason, has captivated explorers and scientists alike for centuries.

-The Andes arise in Colombia with three main ranges, separated by steep cliffs and river valleys, which have triggered a unique process of evolution allowing each one to host a particular flora and fauna.
+Steep mountains rising from almost sea level to about 15,000 feet (or even higher) allows a mosaic of habitats difficult to match, and for that reason, it has captivated explorers and scientists alike for centuries.
+In Colombia, the Andes arise in three main ranges, separated by steep cliffs and river valleys.
+The result is a unique process of evolution allowing each one to host a particular flora and fauna.
 These three ranges are called Western Andes, Central Andes, and Eastern Andes.
-Each range, and furthermore each slope, has different geographical and climate conditions that make them unique; triggering a speciation process that has allowed an interesting process of endemism.
+Each range, and furthermore each slope, has different geographical and climate conditions that makes them unique, triggering a speciation process that has allowed a interesting process of endemism.

-Our seven-day trip will be based the heart of the Eastern Andes.
-We will be birding the Bogotá plateau and the west slope of the Eastern Andes.
-It's a privilege for Bogotá to have easy access to these different areas.
-Along with the impressive birds, you will be amazed with the landscape, vegetation, climate, and the changes as we reach different elevations.
-We expect to go birding in high altitude Wetland, high Andean Forest (dwarf forest), premontane (Cloud Forest) and Tropical Dry Forest.
+Our seven-day trip will be based the heart of Eastern Andes.
+We will be birding the Bogotá plateau and the west slope of Eastern Andes.
+It 's a privilege for Bogotá to have easy access to these different areas.
+Along with the impressive birds, you will be amazed also with the landscape, vegetation, climate, and the changes as we reach different elevations.
+We are expecting to go birding in high altitude Wetland, high Andean Forest (dwarf forest), premontane (cloud forest) and even tropical dry forest.